St. Valentine’s “Five O’Clock Tea” (includes Best Scone recipe)

 Cream the butter & sift together the flour, sugar, and the salt.
 Blend the dry ingredients into the butter.
 For Celtic or Irish shortbread, pat the stiff dough onto a cookie sheet & form into a circle, with a fork pierce into the dough several times.
 For fancy cookies (or biscuits they call them in England), buy fancy cookie cutters shapes like hearts, Christmas trees, or turkeys.
 Sprinkle with powdered sugar.
 Bake 350 for 20-25 minutes until golden brown.
 Recipe: Nancy Armitage adapted from Daily Life in America by Alice L. McLean

-Red roses and white lilies with pretty variegated green and white leaves.
+Red roses & white lilies with pretty variegated green and white leaves.
+Photo Credit: Nancy Armitage

-A great combination of color is hot pink & light pink & the rose that is the combination of the two is called “Sentimental” & it is so very fragrant.
+A great combination of color is hot pink & light pink & the striped irose that is the combination of Red and white is called “Sentimental” ; it is so very fragrant.

-All perfect for St. Valentines’ Day, Champagne or California Mumm Napa or tea, See’s chocolate or French truffles, and red roses.
+All of these items are perfect for St. Valentines’ Day: Champagne or California Mumm Napa or box of delicious See’s chocolate or Louis Sherry’s French truffles, & gorgeous red roses.
+Photo credit: Nancy Armitage